LilyAsFlora/Ririi/README.md

 #### Relative Clauses

-Relative clauses are placed before the noun they modify.
+Relative clauses are placed before the noun they modify. // TODO

 #### Adverbial Clauses

-TODO
+##### Purpose

+Turn the "purpose" phrase into a nominal clause and introduce the adposition *ku* (at, in).

 ### Correlatives